ghgemmer/Halloween/README.md

 movements thru inertial management units (IMUs) attached to the users head and mouth, and eventually ones attached to the users arm.
 This allows for quick, and effortless choreographing of prop movements by matching the users head, mouth and arm/forearm movements.
 This choreographing can be captured for playback later on.
-There is also an MP3 module the Arduino controls to play audio files to the props speaker.
+There is an MP3 module the Arduino controls to play audio files to the prop's speaker.

 # Hardware